bc-dplewis/bigcommerce-slate/source/index.md

 # Errors

-The Kittn API uses the following error codes:
+The Bigcommerce API uses the following error codes:

 Error Code | Meaning
 ---------- | -------
 400 | Bad Request -- Your request sucks
 401 | Unauthorized -- Your API key is wrong
-403 | Forbidden -- The kitten requested is hidden for administrators only 404 | Not Found -- The specified kitten could not be found 405 | Method Not Allowed -- You tried to access a kitten with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The kitten requested has been removed from our servers 418 | I'm a teapot
+403 | Forbidden -- The kitteh requested is hidden for administrators only 404 | Not Found -- The specified kitteh could not be found 405 | Method Not Allowed -- You tried to access a kitteh with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The kitteh requested has been removed from our servers 418 | I'm a teapot
-429 | Too Many Requests -- You're requesting too many kittens!
+429 | Too Many Requests -- You're requesting too many kittehs!
 Slown down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.